 One can’t help but wonder if the Austrian GP serves as a metaphor for the 2016 season as a whole.
 In both storylines, we have Rosberg leading the way early in what could very well be a major victory for the German.
 But late into the race, he sees his rival gaining ground and preparing for a pass.
 Despite his best defensive maneuvering, Rosberg has so far been unable to keep Hamilton at bay.
 We saw how the story played out in Austria, but the race for the driver’s championship remains wide open.

 F1 British Grand Prix Betting Odds

-Lewis Hamilton (1/1) is already priced as an early betting favourite on the back of his win at the Red Bull Ring last weekend.
-If he makes a repeat this weekend, that will make it three British GPs in a row for the hometown favourite and possibly put him back in the lead for the 2016 driver’s championship.
+Lewis Hamilton (1/1) is already priced as an early betting favorite on the back of his win at the Red Bull Ring last weekend.
+If he makes a repeat this weekend, that will make it three British GPs in a row for the hometown favorite and possibly put him back in the lead for the 2016 driver’s championship.

 Sebastian Vettel (13/2) took the lead in Austria for a bit, but then suffered a catastrophic tyre failure at the beginning of lap 27 and was unable to finish.
 This was his third “did not finish” of the season and must be immensely frustrating.
 However, Vettel remains a strong contender as every time he has finished a race this year, he has earned a trip to the podium.

 Max Verstappen (14/1) earned his second podium finish last weekend by finishing in second place at the Red Bull Ring.
 The 18-year-old driver has now won once (Barcelona) and finished second in major races.
 He has a promising future, but as of now his odds remain significantly longer than the other top-tier drivers he’ll be facing on Sunday.